lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/01-DB-design/README.md

 ## Background & Objectives

 The goal of this first challenge is to become familiar with database design, a **crucial** skill to make your backend maintainable, flexible and efficient.
-To create our databases we will be using the [SQL Designer](http://db.lewagon.com), a tool that we will use often throughout the bootcamp.
+To create our databases we will be using the [SQL Designer](http://db.lewagon.com), a tool that we will use several times throughout the bootcamp.

 ## Specs